rebcabin/rebcabin.github.io/LambdaThePynultimateImperative006.md

     print(e.args)
 ```

-`Applications` may have explicit Procedures in their first slot:
+`Applications` may have explicit procedures, instead of strings, in their first slot:

 ```{code-cell} ipython3
 EVAL(